Table of contents

 - ii.
 Authenticate into the Kubernetes cluster (EKS) using the following command and the cluster name you deployed in the environment

-aws eks --region us-east-1 update-kubeconfig --name <clustername> # e.g. cdc-nbs-sandbox
+aws eks --region us-east-1 update-kubeconfig --name <clustername> # e.g. cdc-nbs-sandbox - iii.
+If the above command errors out, check

 - There are no issues with the AWS CLI installation